TriTechX/CoreBench/HowTo.md

 mc - multicore
-fullc OR fc - full CPU benchmark nic OR n - network
+fullc OR fc - full CPU benchmark nic OR n - network home - view the home, check client status api - change the API key
 ```

-Currently, the only argument is "d", which runs the test in "Dynamic Mode" which scales the scores and tests based on how many cores and threads are in your processor.<br>
-Use example: ```mc -d```, runs the single core test in dynamic mode.
+Using the argument `-d` will run the test in dynamic mode.
+Putting `*x` after the base will run that test `x` times.